mojodojodev/mojodojo.dev/mojo_team_answers.md

 We already use this to talk directly to both the Apple and Intel AMX instructions for example (which are identically named, but different things) which provide block matrix operations.
 We'll be sharing more about that soon.

 For other accelerators, it depends on whether you have a traditional program counter + programmability or not.
 We talk a bit about this at a [high level on our Hardware page](https://www.modular.com/hardware)

+> Reading the documents on MLIR related APIs, I feel that the style of these APIs seems to be quite different with Python

+Indeed, the MLIR integration hasn't been polished or designed to be pretty - we've focused primarily on making it fully capable and unblocking our needs.
+The idea for it is that only MLIR experts would be using this, but then they'd be wrapping user-facing Pythonic types and methods around them (e.g. like OurBool wraps i1). that said, we can definitely improve this in various ways, we just can't do so at the loss of fidelity/expressiveness.

+> I wonder if it is possible to make Mojo more extensible such that it can also create new didacts?

+This is also something we're likely to look into in the far future, but isn't a priority right now.
+Also, as mojo opens up more, it would be great for community members to poke at this.

 ### Macos and Ios
 It would be very interesting to explore Mojo -> Swift and Mojo -> iOS interop but we have no plans for that in the immediate future, something to explore over time maybe.